HenSch90/SiD/Modul_A (Grundprogramm).md

 in:

-q: An dieser Stelle können Sie Ihr Geburtsland auch offen angeben.
+q: An dieser Stelle können Sie Ihr Geburtsland auch offen angeben:

 is: